kpaam-cam/lowerfungom-wordlists/README.md

-# CLDF dataset derived from Tschonghongei's Wordlists Collected for the KPAAM-CAM Project from 2021
+# CLDF dataset derived from Tschonghongei's Wordlists Collected for the KPAAM-CAM Project (last updated 2024)

 ## How to cite